 Exercise is a great natural way to ease and prevent occasional constipation.
 Exercise acts as a natural laxative, speeding up the process of food moving through the digestive tract.
 Two studies conducted on women found that exercise can help ease constipation., Light to moderate exercise has also been found to help older adults, who may live more sedentary lifestyles.

 To reap the benefits of exercise for constipation, you don’t need to work out too long or too hard.
-Some of the best exercises for constipation are brisk walking and yoga.
+Some of the best exercises for constipation are brisk where to buy bactrim in store walking and yoga.
 These types of activities can get your blood – and digestion – moving.

 3. Exercise Helps Ease and Prevent Digestive Conditions